Types of assistance

 To request an application for the Tuition Assistance Program, please contact [email or phone].

-Example Policies
+Example policies

 Options for Happy Apple Child Care

-Option 1: Offering a discount for more than one child enrolled
+Option 1: offering a discount for more than one child enrolled

 The team at Happy Apple Child Care recognizes that some families may have ongoing or temporary financial need.
-If this might apply to your family, you can apply for full or part-year scholarships to cover a part of your copay or tuition.
+If this might apply to your family, you can apply for full or part-year scholarships to cover a part of your copayment or tuition.

 - Full-year scholarships will be based on documented family need and a percentage discount of between 25% to 50% will be determined by the director on a case-by-case basis.
 The director will re-evaluate the scholarship if the family enrolls for another year.

 - Partial-year scholarships will be awarded for a set percentage of between 25% to 50% and a given amount of time based on temporary financial need of families or for new families who may face additional costs as they start with us.
-To apply for a partial-year scholarship, contact the director.

-Option 3: Sliding scale fee
+Option 3: sliding scale fee

 Happy Apple Child Care is committed to ensuring that every family can attend our center regardless of their financial situation.
 We set our tuition fees lower for families who demonstrate financial need.